 If you celebrate, I hope you had an awesome Christmas.
 It was so great to spend time with my family yesterday, but I can’t believe 2014 will be over in less than a week.
 So crazy!

 With New Year’s Eve just a few days away, it’s time to figure out your party plans and make a list of new year’s resolutions.
-You should add ‘making Champagne Jell-O shots’ to the list, because these little guys are amazing.
+Maybe you can squeeze in one or two more things from your bucket list before the clock strikes midnight.

 I haven’t made Jell-O shots since college (and even then I didn’t make them a lot).
 I can tell you that college-level Jell-O shots are gross — and I write that with the utmost nostalgic fondness.